 Christopher was born in the north of Ireland and read Modern History at Queen’s University Belfast.
 He has also studied on Nottingham Trent University’s prestigious MA in Creative Writing and at the University of Sheffield.
+Christopher is the University Librarian and Director of The John Rylands Library at The University of Manchester.

 He has co-edited two monographs with Scala Publishing on the special collections of the University of London, Director’s Choice and Senate House Library, which includes his tribute to Borges.
 He has written two novels, Canning Circus, which is set in Nottingham, published by Heartland, and 94 Degrees in the Shade, which is the story of the Cambridge spies as students, published by Pegasus.
 He has been commissioned for two further novels, The Notes, which is a psychological exploration of Benjamin Britten and White which is set in Belfast.
 Christopher has written three short stories for the Cambridge Independent newspaper, The Leper Chapel, The White Whale or How To Write a Novel and The Grasshopper and is working on a collection of short stories based in Cambridge.